chessquest/chess-quest-web/README.md

 ### Installation

-W.I.P. - Steps to install
+W.I.P. - Steps to install the frontend app.

 If you don't have yarn installed locally, you can use Homebrew:
 `brew install yarn`